Aloha 28

-The Aloha 28 is a Canadian sailboat, that was designed by Edward S. Brewer and Robert Walstrom and first built in 1972.
+The Aloha 28 is a recreational keelboat, that was designed by Edward S. Brewer and Robert Walstrom and first built in 1972.

 The Aloha 28 design was developed into the Aloha 8.5 in 1983.

 The Aloha 28 should not be confused with the Aloa 28, the successor to the Aloa 27 that has been built by the French shipyard Aloa Marine since 1972.

 Production

 The boat was built by Ouyang Boat Works in Whitby, Ontario, Canada under its Aloha Yachts brand between 1972 and 1988, but it is now out of production.